Eike Wilm Schulte: Awards

 Schulte became an honorary member of the Hessisches Staatstheater in 1993.
 In 2008, he received the Goethe-Plakette des Landes Hessen, the highest award of the Hessian Ministry for Science and the Arts.
 He was granted the title Kammersänger by the Hessisches Staatstheater in 2010, as the first recipient of the honour in Hesse.
 A gala concert was given there in 2015 to celebrate his 50th stage jubilee, including the competition scene from Die Meistersinger von Nürnberg as Beckmesser with René Kollo as Stolzing.

 Discography

 Schulte appeared in live recordings as the Heerrufer from Bayreuth, and as Beckmesser in Die Meistersinger von Nürnberg from Deutsche Oper Berlin.
 He recorded Schumann's Das Paradies und die Peri with Simone Kermes in the title role, the EuropaChorAkademie and the Pforzheim Chamber Orchestra, conducted by Joshard Daus in 2001.
 He recorded the role of Amfortas in Wagner's Parsifal live the same year, with choir and orchestra of the Deutsche Oper Berlin conducted by Thielemann, and Robert Dean Smith in the title role.
-He performed the title role if Johann Adolph Hasse's L'artigiano gentiluomo for television.
+He performed the title role of Johann Adolph Hasse's L'artigiano gentiluomo for television.